aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSX to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and OTT files.
+<h2>Why to Convert XLSX to OTT</h2>

+Converting XLSX to OTT is a common requirement for Python developers.
+XLSX is a Microsoft Excel Open XML Format Spreadsheet file which is used to store tabular data.
+On the other hand, OTT is a Microsoft Word Open XML Format Template file which is used to store document templates.
+Converting XLSX to OTT is necessary when a user wants to use the data stored in XLSX file as a template for creating documents.

+<h2>How Aspose.Total Helps for XLSX to OTT Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of different APIs which can be used to automate the conversion process of XLSX to OTT.
+It includes Aspose.Cells for Python via .NET API and Aspose.Words for Python via .NET API.
+Aspose.Cells for Python via .NET API can be used to convert XLSX file to HTML.
+After that, Aspose.Words for Python via .NET API can be used to save the created HTML into desired Microsoft Word format.
+This process can be automated with the help of Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}